raspberrypi/documentation/configuration/device-tree.md

 Extra debugging can be enabled by adding `dtdebug=1` to `config.txt`.

 If the kernel fails to come up in DT mode, **this is probably because the kernel image does not have a valid trailer**.
-Use [knlinfo](https://github.com/raspberrypi/tools/blob/master/mkimage/knlinfo) to check for one, and the [mkknlimg](https://github.com/raspberrypi/tools/blob/master/mkimage/mkknlimg) utility to add one.
-Note that both utilities are also included in the scripts directory of current Raspberry Pi kernel source trees.
+Use `knlinfo` to check for one, and the `mkknlimg` utility to add one.
+Both utilities are included in the `scripts` directory of current Raspberry Pi kernel source trees.

 You can create a human-readable representation of the current state of DT like this: